stashed/docs/docs/guides/latest/volumes/pvc.md

 Now, we are going to backup the PVC `nfs-pvc` in a GCS bucket using Stash.
 We have to create a Secret and a `Repository` object with access credentials and backend information respectively.

-> For GCS backend, if the bucket does not exist, Stash needs some permissions to create the bucket.
+> For GCS backend, if the bucket does not exist, Stash needs `Storage Object Admin` role permissions to create the bucket.
 For more details, please check the following [guide](/docs/guides/latest/backends/gcs.md).

 **Create Storage Secret:**